mainam/FloodMonitoring/README.md

 # FloodMonitoring

 Android library for the gov.uk Flood Monitoring API.
+The FloodMonitoringHarness example application illustrates how to use the library using RxJava.

 Example: